Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Mix training with playtime

-Puppy training 101 tip: Training can begin as soon as you bring your new pet home, Nelson says, and there are opportunities for training everywhere.
+Puppy training 101 tip: Nelson says training can begin as soon as you bring your new pet home, and there are opportunities for it everywhere.

 “Another word for training is teaching, so recognize that your new pet is looking for your guidance and praise — you can begin working with them right away.”

 Use impulse control games to teach your dog essential life skills.
-Games like these help curb unwanted behaviors like barking and jumping and can improve your dog’s overall behavior.
+Games help curb unwanted behaviors like barking and jumping, and can improve your dog’s overall behavior.

 Another valuable early training tip is to teach your dog to walk on a leash.

-In the beginning, you won’t be able to go too far because puppies don’t have much stamina.
+In the beginning, you won’t be able to go too far because puppies lack stamina.
 When I first got Sydney, walking around the block would exhaust her.
 Nutmeg was the same.
-Her little Corgi legs tired out quickly, so in the beginning, I wore a front carrier so I could pick her up when she pooped out.
+Her little Corgi legs tired out quickly, so at first I wore a front carrier so I could pick her up when she pooped out.

 Thorpe says it’s typical for young dogs at 8 weeks to 10 weeks to tire out quickly.
 So, consider your early leash walks more for exposure than exercise.